crate/cratedb-guide/docs/integrate/ingestr/index.md

 ```{div} .clearfix
 ```

-[ingestr] is a command-line application that allows copying data from any source into any destination database.
-It supports CrateDB on the source and the destination side. ingestr uses {ref}`dlt`.
+[ingestr] is a command-line application for copying data from any source to any destination database.
+It supports CrateDB on both the source and destination sides. ingestr builds on {ref}`dlt`.

 ::::{grid}